altocodenl/tagaway/qascript.md

 		- Password
 		- Repeat password
 	- Enter a 2-character username:
-		- Red snackbar of "Your username must be at least 3 characters long." should appear on clicking "create account".
+		- Yellow snackbar of "Your username must be at least 3 characters long." should appear on clicking "create account".
 	- Enter email address on username placeholder:
-		- Red snackbar of "Your username cannot be an email" should appear on clicking "create account".
+		- Yellow snackbar of "Your username cannot be an email" should appear on clicking "create account".
 	- Enter username that tester knows its being used, like 'admin':
 		- Red snackbar of "That username is already in use" should appear.
 	- Test mismatching passwords:
 		- Red snackbar of "Repeated password does not match." should appear on clicking "create account":
 	- Test passwords with 5 characters or less:
-		- Red snackbar of "Your password must be at least 6 characters long." on clicking "create account".
+		- Yellow snackbar of "Your password must be at least 6 characters long." on clicking "create account".
 	- Test passwords with special characters '@' '$' '%' '^' '*' '!'
 		- Password should be accepted.
 	- Account is created:
 		- Green snackbar of "Your account has been created." should appear."
 	- On invite-requesting email inbox, the user should receive an "Welcome to ac;pic!" email.
+	- Log out.

 ## Log In
 	- Click 'log in' with empty form: